 Richard Holt made his pro debut with the Arizona Rattlers of the Arena Football League in 1994, three years after playing his last college game with the Arizona Wildcats in 1991.
 He previously earned a tryout with the NFL's New York Jets.
-In 11 games that season, he recorded 45 tackles and picked off 3 passes in addition to making 7 receptions (2 for touchdowns) on offense in helping the Rattlers win the franchise's first Arena Bowl championship.
+In 11 games that season, he recorded 45 tackles and picked off 3 passes in addition to making 7 receptions with 2 TD's on offense in helping the Rattlers win the franchise's first Arena Bowl championship.
 In 1995, Holt signed with the CFL's expansion Memphis Mad Dogs.
+Holt played two games for the Mad Dogs and was credited with making 6 tackles, 5 on defense and one on special teams.
 He returned to the Rattlers in 1996 and intercepted another 3 passes and racked up 53 tackles in 13 games.
-In his final season in 1997, Holt played in 4 games and was credited with 7 tackles for the Rattlers.
+In his final season in 1997, Holt played 4 games and made 7 tackles for the Rattlers.